National Information Network: Technical features

 Everyone is identified by their social ID and telephone numbers before being able to access the network or internet through the network.

-The Iranian government fully implemented the NIN between 15 and 27 November 2019, during the 2019 Internet blackout in Iran.
+It is a domestic network which connects to the external internet.
+It regulates autonomous systems using the Border Gateway Protocol (BGP) and separates internal and external traffic.
+When Iranians connect to the internet, they are automatically connected to the NIN.

+The NIN manages the .ir domain name and can identify owners of websites.
+Parents can request the NIN to filter what websites their children can access.

 Corporations are required to use only Iranian data centers and register their IP address.

-NIN can be used similar to the Great Firewall.
+NIN can be used in a similar way as China's Great Firewall.
+The NIN can be configured to allow Iranians to only access domestic websites and not foreign websites.
+It can be configured to allow banks and organizations to access the external internet during times of internal crises.

-In 2019, Mohammad Ali Movahedi Kermani in Tehran declared in a Friday prayer that Telegram is haram and requested the NIN to be implemented.
+In 2019, Ayatollah Mohammad Ali Movahedi Kermani in Tehran declared in a Friday prayer that Telegram is haram and requested the NIN to be implemented.